elixir-maru/maru_swagger/README.md

 defmodule API do
   use Maru.Router
+  use MaruSwagger

   plug Plug.Logger

-  if Mix.env == :dev do
-    plug MaruSwagger,
-      at:      "/swagger/v1.json", # (required) the mount point for the URL
+  swagger at:      "/swagger/v1.json", # (required) the mount point for the URL
-      for:     Router,             # (required) if missing is taken from config.exs
-      version: "v1",               # (optional) what version should be considered during Swagger JSON generation?
-      prefix:  ["v1"],             # (optional) in case you need a prefix for the URLs in Swagger JSON
           pretty:  true,               # (optional) should JSON be pretty-printed?
+          only:    [:dev],             # (optional) the environments swagger works
+          except:  [:prod],            # (optional) the environments swagger NOT works

           swagger_inject: [            # (optional) this will be directly injected into the root Swagger JSON
             host: "myapi.com",
-        basePath: "/",
+            basePath: "/api",
             schemes:  [ "http" ],
             consumes: [ "application/json" ],
             produces: [
               "application/json",
               "application/vnd.api+json"
             ]
           ]
-  end

   mount Router
 end